PILGRIMAGE TO CUSTER

 ...cont'd from 5.HOMAGE TO CUSTER AT LAST STAND

-After leaving the Little Big Horn battlefield on the 140-th anniversary of the Custer Massacre -- Sunday, June 25th -- we drove east to the town of Busby which is near the Crow's Nest in the Wolf Mountains where Custer camped for his last night.
+After leaving the Little Big Horn battlefield on the 140-th anniversary of the Custer Massacre -- Sunday, June 25th -- we drove east to the town of Busby which is near where Custer's 7th Cavalry had camped for their last night.
 We drove around the seemingly deserted streets not sure what we were looking for -- although I did see a sign saying "Rosebud Creek" which is huge in Custer lore.
-Then we hit the road going south to our next destination -- Mount Rushmore.
+I wish I'd brought the encyclopediac book I'd read about the Sioux War to refer to when the names rang a bell.

 In the spontaneous decision to drive down to the States for the re-enactment of Custer's Last Stand we hadn't made plans for anything beyond that, other than maybe turning around and coming back home.
 The trip wasn't intended to be a Voyage of Discovery of all things Custer, which is what it ended up being.
 I hadn't even done brush-up preparation on my knowledge of the battle and was having to rack my brain to recall what I knew about where we were.
 This need to dig deep into the recesses of memory started at the get-go upon arriving at Great Falls, Montana and realizing this was an infamous Lewis & Clark place about which I'd read when studying the USA Founding Fathers and War of Independence and Manifest Destiny.
 That's why visiting the museums and reading the storyboards was so interesting -- it brought everything back to mind and enhanced the thrill and appreciation of being there.